Sanjay-13/Topic-of-the-Day-2A/proposal.md

 A progressive web application application that display about the most happening topic that could be helpful for every student regardless of their educational background.
 This application shows a main highlighted topic on the main screeen in a way where students get to know all the information about that particular topic.

+### Schedule

+For every two weeks, a sprint is calculated.
+Each step will be completed in a single Sprint.

 ## Sprints and Schedule are set by the two GDP semesters: